IstvanSzabo/MDAudioPlayerController/README.markdown

 I wrote MDAudioPlayerController for use in one of my own apps and realized after I had finally finished it that it could be quite useful (and very time-saving) for others

-If you find it helpful, a Paypal donation would be very really appreciated (mattdonnelly [at] me [dot] com)
+If you find it helpful, a Paypal donation would be very appreciated (mattdonnelly [at] me [dot] com)

 Features